UniMath/agda-unimath/src/elementary-number-theory/fundamental-theorem-of-arithmetic.lagda.md

 The **fundamental theorem of arithmetic** asserts that every nonzero natural number can be written as a product of primes, and this product is unique up to the order of the factors.

+The uniqueness of the prime factorization of a natural number can be expressed in several ways:
+- We can find a unique list of primes `p₁ ≤ p₂ ≤ ⋯ ≤ pᵢ` of which the product is equal to `n`
+- The type of finite sets `X` equipped with functions `p : X → Σ ℕ is-prime-ℕ` and `m : X → positive-ℕ` such that the product of `pₓᵐ⁽ˣ⁾` is equal to `n` is contractible.

+Note that the univalence axiom is neccessary to prove the second uniqueness property of prime factorizations.

 ## Definitions